blarghmatey/podcastinit/content/episode7.md

 <iframe id="audio_iframe" src="http://www.podbean.com/media/player/sygtd-56440b?from=wp&skin=103&postId=5653515&download=0&share=1&fonts=Helvetica&auto=0" height="100" width="100%" frameborder="0" scrolling="no" data-name="pb-iframe-player"></iframe>

-We apologize for the audio quality at the beginning of this episode.
-We had an issue with the first part of the recording, but we were able to salvage the content, if not the quality.
-As always, we appreciate all of the attention that we have been getting and we are continually striving to produce the best content at the best quality that we can manage.

 ###Brief Introduction
 *  Date of recording - May 18th, 2015
 *  Hosts - Tobias Macey and Chris Patti